brianjo/pydocsite/website/docs/doc3.md

 ---
 id: doc3
-title: Writing Docs and Tutorials
+title: Guide to Writing Docs and Tutorials
 ---
 ## The Basics